edgedb/edgedb/docs/admin/setup.rst

     $ edgedb-server \
         --postgres-dsn 'postgres://user:password@host:port/database?opt=val'

-The format of the connection string generally follows that of `libpq`_, including support for specifying the connection parameters via `environment variables <postgres envvars>`_ and reading passwords from `the password file <postgres passfile>`_.
-Unlike libpq, EdgeDB will treat unrecognized options as `PostgreSQL settings <postgres settings>`_ to be used for the connection.
+The format of the connection string generally follows that of `libpq`_, including support for specifying the connection parameters via `environment variables`_ and reading passwords from `the password file`_.
+Unlike libpq, EdgeDB will treat unrecognized options as `PostgreSQL settings`_ to be used for the connection.
 Multiple hosts in the connection string are unsupported.

 .. note::